Intercropping: Mutualism

 Planting two crops in close proximity can especially be beneficial when the two plants interact in a way that increases one or both of the plant's fitness (and therefore yield).
 For example, plants that are prone to tip over in wind or heavy rain (lodging-prone plants), may be given structural support by their companion crop.
 Climbing plants such as black pepper can also benefit from structural support.
 Some plants are used to suppress weeds or provide nutrients.
 Delicate or light-sensitive plants may be given shade or protection, or otherwise wasted space can be utilized.
 An example is the tropical multi-tier system where coconut occupies the upper tier, banana the middle tier, and pineapple, ginger, or leguminous fodder, medicinal or aromatic plants occupy the lowest tier.

 Intercropping of compatible plants can also encourage biodiversity, McDaniel et al. 2014 and Lori et al. 2017 finding a legume intercrop to increase soil diversity, or by providing a habitat for a variety of insects and soil organisms that would not be present in a single-crop environment.
 These organisms may provide crops valuable nutrients, such as through nitrogen fixation.

 Pest management

 There are several ways in which increasing crop diversity may help improve pest management.
 For example, such practices may limit outbreaks of crop pests by increasing predator biodiversity.
 Additionally, reducing the homogeneity of the crop can potentially increase the barriers against biological dispersal of pest organisms through the crop.

-There are several ways pests can be controlled through intercropping:
+There are several ways pests, typically herbivorous insects, can be controlled through intercropping: